Wed, 13 Sept|

 How Hill to Barton & return, catered sailing aboard Hathor

-Starting from the hamlet of How Hill you’ll sail up the River Ant past typical Broads villages to Barton Broad, the second largest of the Norfolk Broads, with a stop along the way for lunch.
+Starting from the hamlet of How Hill you’ll sail up the River Ant past typical Broads villages to Barton Broad, the second largest of the Norfolk Broads.
+A stop will be made for a delicious lunch.
 This trip will be aboard our oldest wherry, Hathor, which features a unique Egyptian themed interior.

 Time & Location

-How Hill Trust, Ludham, Great Yarmouth, NR29 5PG
+How Hill Trust, How Hill Rd, Ludham, Great Yarmouth NR29 5PG, UK

 About the day

-This sailing begins at How Hill an area dedicated to the conservation of Broads habitats.
-Keep your eyes peeled for swallowtail butterflies and konik ponies.
-From How Hill, we sail up the River Ant passing small riverside villages of thatched cottages.
+This sailing begins at How Hill - an area dedicated to the conservation of Broads habitats.
+Keep your eyes peeled for swallowtail butterflies and Konik ponies.
+From How Hill, we sail up the River Ant passing small picturesque riverside village of Irstead, with thatched cottages.
 Keep the binoculars to hand for marsh harriers and more.
 Our destination is Barton Broad, the second largest of the Norfolk Broads and rumoured to be where Admiral Nelson learnt to sail.
 Barton Broad is rich in wildlife and there will be time to disembark and explore before returning to How Hill.